menu Menu Search

 370964

 Librela is a refrigerated medication - We will send it via Royal Mail Special Delivery using insulated packaging and ice packs.
 A signature is required on delivery and it must be put straight into a fridge.
+We cannot guarantee same day dispatch for orders placed after 12pm.
 VETERINARY PRESCRIPTION REQUIRED.

 Product Features